LiLynn69/foster-site/splash-page.md

   overlay_image: /assets/img/ivy.jpg
 excerpt: >
   The Network Programming Initiative supports research on languages, algorithms, and tools for network programming, and facilitates closer interactions with partners in industry and government.
 For more details, read our [whitepaper pdf](/foster-site/papers/npi-whitepaper.pdf).
-intro:
-  - excerpt: 'The Network Programming Initiative supports research on languages, algorithms, and tools for network programming, and facilitates closer interactions with partners in industry and government.
-For more details, read our [whitepaper (pdf)](/../../papers/npi-whitepaper.pdf).'
 feature_row:
   - image_path: /assets/img/pexels-photo-1089438.jpg
     alt: "mother board"